yellowdog/python-examples/README.md

 For `uploadPath`, the same `::` naming convention is available as is used in the `verifyAtStart`, `verifyWait` and `inputsOptional` properties discussed below:

-- If `::` is not used, then the file is uploaded relative to the current namespace in a directory named after the name of the Work Requirement
+- If `::` is not used, then the file is uploaded relative to the current namespace, in a directory named after the name of the Work Requirement
 - If `::` is used at the start of the `uploadPath`, the file is uploaded relative to the root of the current namespace
 - If `<namespace>::` is used at the start of `uploadPath`, the file is uploaded relative to the root of `<namespace>`

-Each file specified in the `uploadFiles` lists will only be uploaded once to each unique upload location for any given invocation of `yd-submit`.
+Each file specified in the `uploadFiles` lists will only be uploaded once to each unique upload location, for any given invocation of `yd-submit`.

 If a file in the `uploadFiles` list is required by a Task, it must separately be added to the `verifyAtStart` or `verifyWait` lists discussed below.
 This is not done automatically.
 Note also that the `flattenUploadPaths` property is ignored for files in the `uploadFiles` list.

-#### Using Wildcards in the `uploadFiles` List
+##### Using Wildcards in the `uploadFiles` List

 File and directory name wildcards can be used in `localPath` properties.
 If wildcards are used, then the `uploadPath` property must end with a `*`, which will be replaced with the name of each file that matches the wildcard, e.g.: